 Ultrasound-guided pain management procedures are becoming more accurate and more popular as reimbursement for c-arm guided pain procedures drops.
-Reimbursement for ultrasound-guided pain procedures is not as high as most pain management physicians would like, but the ultrasound machines ease-of-use, comparatively low upfront investment, and elimination of exposure to dangerous ionizing radiation is making ultrasound guided pain management injections a more popular image-guided pain management procedure every day.
+Reimbursement for ultrasound-guided pain procedures is not as high as most pain management physicians would like, but the ultrasound machines’ ease of use, comparatively low upfront investment, and elimination of exposure to dangerous ionizing radiation are making ultrasound-guided pain management injections a more popular image-guided pain management procedure every day.
 (Percutaneous Ultrasound-Guided Injections in the Musculoskeletal System)

-Normally, the biggest determining factor in the choice of an ultrasound machine for pain management physicians is how much will ultrasound system cost, and a close second factor being the quality of the ultrasound image.
-There are other factors to be considered as well like reliability, ease of use, training on the ultrasound machine, length, and comprehensiveness of the warranty, availability of a loaner ultrasound machine during any repair, et cetera.
+Normally, the biggest determining factor in the choice of an ultrasound machine for pain management physicians is how much will ultrasound system cost and a close second factor is the quality of the ultrasound image.
+There are other factors to be considered as well like reliability, ease of use, training on the ultrasound machine, length, comprehensiveness of the warranty, availability of a loaner ultrasound machine during any repair, et cetera.

 New ultrasound systems can cost as much as $80,000 or more.
 I have not been able to calculate an ROI for any pain practice where this even begins to make sense.
 There are a large number of units in the $20,000-to-$45,000 range that produce fantastic images, but again, any calculation resulting in a desirable ROI (return-on-investment) is virtually impossible.
 So that leaves ultrasound systems that cost $22,000 and below.
 Here are a few more popular pain management ultrasound systems in that price range: